 He looked back toward the gaping mouth of the alley.
 Where were the medics?
 He couldn’t panic, couldn’t afford to let his mind go frantic.
 Maybe he was wrong and what he saw wouldn’t come to pass.
 When he was about to give up all hope, the screaming sirens ripped the night air.
 Help was here.
 His vision had to be wrong, born of panic instead of the gift.
 Serena must live.

 “Almost here.”
 She was so cold.
 How could she be so cold already?

 He felt Serena’s spirit leave her body before fingers left a trail of blood to mix with his tears.
 Her bright green eyes lost their spark, faded and then saw nothing.
 His vision had happened.
 Serena Roarke was dead.

 He shook her, rocked her, begged and pleaded.
 He cursed God and the devil, but she was beyond him now.
 Jack looked down to the bright red covering the concrete, her and him.
 Never again, he thought.
 Even though he wasn’t exactly sure what that meant.
 He tossed his shield on the ground, where their weapons lay in her pooling blood.
-Cradling his dead wife in his arms, Jack curled into a ball, rocked her lifeless body, and sobbed inconsolably.
+Cradling his dead wife in his arms, Jack curled into a ball, rocked her lifeless body, an

 Excerpt #3 from Earth Enchanted

 Ryan sat alone in his dark study, and waited.
 The call would come at midnight, exactly.
 He knew it, expected it to come.
 It was never late.
 He had the ringer switched off, of course, so it wouldn’t wake Liv.
 When the caller ID flashed green, he picked up the receiver, and spoke quietly into the phone.